Michael-Stout/Capstone-Project/README.md

 ## Section 7: Evaluate KNN on Multiple Datasets

+**Please Note:** I could not upload all the CTU-13 datasets due to file size constraints.
+To run this portion of my code, you must download and install them in a data folder at the same level as my Jupyter Notebook.

 - I reused a dedicated function (`load_and_prepare_data`) to replicate cleaning & feature engineering.
 - Then tested **KNN** (using its best parameters) across ~12 additional `.binetflow` CSV files from **CTU-13**.
 - For most sets, the KNN model achieved extremely high performance (often near 1.0 in accuracy, F1, etc.).